Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Shakespeare's Globe Theatre| ©Diego Delso

-If you love theater, one of the most fun plans you can make is to visit Shakespeare's Globe Theatre or The Globe, as everyone knows it in the city.
+If you love theater, one of the most fun things to do is to visit Shakespeare's Globe Theatre or The Globe, as everyone knows it in the city.
 It is a modern replica of the building that in the sixteenth century William Shakespeare's artistic company built to represent the works of this literary genius.

-As did the original theater at the time, only performs plays between May and October, so if you travel to London in September you can not miss the opportunity to meet such an iconic place in the city like this, either by attending a theatrical performance or joining a guided tour inside The Globe to discover how the dramatic art was in the Elizabethan era.
+As the original theater did at the time, it only performs plays between the months of May and October, so if you travel to London in September you can not miss the opportunity to know such an iconic place in the city like this, either attending a theatrical performance or joining a guided tour inside The Globe to discover how the dramatic art was in the Elizabethan era.

 Where is The Globe?

-Located near the Millennium Bridge and the Tate Modern, with its white color and rounded appearance you will immediately see that it stands out among the surrounding buildings and that it is not just any theater like the ones you can find in the West End.
+Located near the Millennium Bridge and the Tate Modern, with its white color and rounded appearance, you will immediately see that it stands out among the surrounding buildings and that it is not just another theater like the ones you can find in the West End.

 Book a tour of London